mongodb/specifications/source/unified-test-format/unified-test-format.rst

 immediately. runOnThread MUST NOT wait for the operation to complete.
 If any of the operation's test assertions fail, the entire test case MUST fail as well.

+When writing test cases that use runOnThread, it's important to note that certain entities are not concurrency-safe (e.g. sessions, cursors) and therefore SHOULD NOT be used in operations on multiple different threads entities.

 The following arguments are supported:

 - ``thread``: Required string.
 Thread entity on which this operation should be